Love2150/Love2150.github.io/README.md

 ---

-## ðï¸ Military Leadership Applied to Cybersecurity
+## 🎖️ Military Leadership Applied to Cybersecurity

 - Make time-sensitive decisions with incomplete information
 - Prioritize incidents according to risk and mission impact